Q&A WITH BECCA

 A: After I nailed my writing voice—the timelines.
 As I said above, I was plotting out three books at once—The Warren, the prequel, and the sequel.
 I had to do all that front- and back-story to make future books make sense.
 Sagas are complex.

 Q: What was your most difficult scene to write?

 A: Chapter 1: Homer—with Quinn on the roof.
 I had to skip over it for a year and come back to it.
 Quinn is such a stubborn guy—such a unique character.
 Almost everything I came up with in the beginning for him felt wrong.
-I kept hearing his voice saying, “Don’t be stupid.
+I kept hearing him say, “Don’t be stupid.
 I would never say that … I would never do that.”
-And he was right, of course.
+And, he was right, of course.
 Quinn’s always right.

 Q: Are you working on any other projects right now?